ToluClassics/candle-tutorial/README.md

         LayerNorm = nn.LayerNorm(config.hidden_size, eps=config.layer_norm_eps)
         ```

-    - Candle: In candle we can implement the layer normalization using the equation above.
-Steps:
+    - Candle: In candle we can implement the layer normalization using the equation above or import it directly from `candle_nn` with `candle_nn::{LayerNorm,layer_norm}` Steps:
         - Since normalization is done over the last axis which is the hidden size, we can use the `sum_keepdim` method to sum over the last axis and divide by dimension size to get `mean_x`.
         - For each element in the tensor, we subtract the mean and square the result and divide by hidden dimension to get `norm_x`.
         - To get the normalized input, we subtract the mean from the input and divide by the square root of `norm_x + eps`.